A Torus Theorem for homotopy nilpotent groups: Background and first results

 We prove the following:

 \begin{theorem} Let $Z$ be a pointed connected space.
 Then, we have the inequalities

 \end{theorem}

 \begin{proof} In view of the previous paragraphs, nothing needs to be done for the first two inequalities.
 The first one is \cite[Theorem 2.12]{Ganea} and the second one is Lemma~\ref{lemma:inequality1}.
 Suppose that $\Omega Z$ is a homotopy nilpotent group of class $\leq n$.
-Then, by \cite{BD}, there exists an $n$-excisive functor $F$ and a space $K$ such that $\Omega Z$ and $\Omega F (K)$ are weakly equivalent as loop spaces.
+Then, by \cite{Biedermann}, there exists an $n$-excisive functor $F$ and a space $K$ such that $\Omega Z$ and $\Omega F (K)$ are weakly equivalent as loop spaces.
 Therefore we have an equivalence $Z \simeq F(K)$.
-Now, the Goodwillie tower for $F \simeq P_nF$ yields a tower
+Now, as we mentioned in the Introduction, the Goodwillie tower for $F \simeq P_nF$ yields a tower